 Flintshire is a small county in the north east corner of Wales.
 Bounded on the north by coast and the Dee Estuary and to the west by the Clwydian Hills.
 It has a diverse landscape with, the hills reaching 554 m and down to the lowlands in the east, where it boarders the Cheshire Plains.
 A range of habitats can be found: dunes, saltmarsh, limestone grasslands, disused lead mines, woodlands, lakes, rivers, moorland and industrial sites.

-Please note the below dates for BSBI meetings in Flintshire.
-All start at 10.30am and we expect to finish around 4 / 4.30pm.
+Please note the dates below for BSBI meetings in Flintshire.
+All meetings aim to explore the flora of under-recorded tetrads and contribute towards Atlas 2020 as well as improving our plant ID and of course having fun!
+We expect to finish around 4 / 4.30pm.
 Joining instructions available from Gail Quartly-Bishop.

 There will be a bonus meeting at some point in July to count the Deptford Pink at Coed y Felin - to be arranged later.

 - April 22nd: Rhyl - Meet at 10.30am at Rhyl train station to explore the flora of tetrad SJ08A (central Rhyl).
 Habitats include urban, seafront, beach, ponds and scrub.